Making learning accessible for every student

-Explore the products that can help you to foster social learning skills in your early years education learning environment.
-You’ll find information on how our products can help each young learner to succeed regardless of their learning style.
+Explore the products that can help you foster social learning skills in your early education learning environment.
+You’ll find information on how our products can help each young learner succeed regardless of their learning style.

 SMART Board 800i interactive whiteboard system

 - Stay focused on lessons – the short- or ultra-short-throw projector virtually eliminates distracting or stimulating shadows and glare

 - Easily write and interact with digital content using any object, such as a tennis ball, if they have difficulty holding a pen

 - Work together simultaneously with students of different learning styles through its multitouch feature

 The 600i helps students with special needs